RyanMcNeill1977/basic_scraping/lesson1.md

 ![Here's what you want.](../master/scraping2.jpg)

+Make sure you tell DownloadThemAll where you want to place the files, then click Start.

+Pretty cool, huh?

+## HTML to Excel

 The best way to get data is a nice, formatted dataset.
 An Excel sheet.
 A CSV.
 But, unfortunately for us, it isn't always that simple.